 Because of its lack of strong pesticide, it is a gentler natural anti-pest collar for dogs, and wouldn’t be recommended for very active outdoors dogs.
 Ideally, this is a perfect flea collar for very young dogs and indoor family pets.
-It is made in Germany by Pet Club Brothers and the manufacturer defines its flea collar as hypoallergenic and free of any toxic chemicals.
+It is made in Germany by DYEOF and the manufacturer defines its flea collar as hypoallergenic and free of any toxic chemicals.

 5. SOBAKEN Flea and Tick Prevention Collar

 — Best Organic Botanical Flea Collar For Indoor Dogs!

 Arava flea-control collar is engaged in a continuous fight against ticks, fleas, larvae, lice, and even mosquitos.
 It is totally safe for your dog’s skin and has a long-lasting waterproof design.
 You can easily adjust it thanks to a comfortable design.

 Because dogs are all unique and sometimes a pet may react differently than the next, feel free to use the 100% satisfaction guarantee offered by the manufacturer.
 That way, you may try the product without risking too much besides sending it back and getting a quick refund.
 This is not the strongest product so we would recommend it for small and indoor dogs mainly.
 This product is available on Amazon and received great reviews from holistic dog owners.